curv3d/curv/docs/Shape_Atlas.rst

 new edges created by the intersection or difference.
 There are many blending kernels.

+Blending operations are sensitive to the structure of the distance fields of their arguments.
+A blended union uses the positive distance fields near the surfaces of the shapes being blended to construct additional material to bridge the gaps between the two shapes.

 The ``smooth`` blending kernel is based on the polynomial smooth min function by Inigo Quilez (`<http://www.iquilezles.org/www/articles/smin/smin.htm>`_):